aaronshaver/unique-username-finder/README.md

     Checking [ 10 ] usernames

-    Found 3 unique and short usernames
+    Found 7 unique and short usernames

+    Checked 10 usernames
+    7 usernames were found to be unique
+    Username generation took this much time: 0:00:04.486873